suyinwb/World_Weather_Analysis/README.md

 #### 7. Acknowledging Limitations
 * To always generate the same random latitude and longitude.
 ```
-np.random.seed(0)
+np.random.seed(74)
 ```
 * The free account for openweathermap.org only allows 60 calls/minute and 1,000,000 calls/month.
 ![blocked by OpenWeatherMap](images/openweatherapi_block.png)
-Therefore in order to not constantly get blocked from making API call, I had to slow down the script by making the for loop wait for a 2 seconds (therefore 30 calls per minute) between each API call using time function.
+Therefore in order to not constantly get blocked from making API call, I had to slow down the script by making the for loop wait for a 1 seconds (therefore never exceeding 60 calls per minute) between each API call using time function.
 See the code snippet below.
 ```
-time.sleep(2)
+time.sleep(1)
 ```